-- 1. an individual's clinical data would not be accessible by search or query by a Participant's Authorized User of the health information exchange application only; and - 2. an individual's data will still flow into the HIE but will not be viewable except for name, address, and opt-out status; - 3.
-An individual's decision to opt-out of participating in the health information exchange :may be changed at any time by the individual by providing a completed opt-in written request form to the support desk of the health information exchange;

-- 4. does not prohibit use or disclosure of individually identifiable health information, which is required by law or authorized under the Public Health statute [Nebraska Statutes 81-601]; - 5. does not apply to all systems or applications operated by CyncHealth (i.e., public health applications such as PDMP, or eMPI); - 6. does not prevent health plans from accessing the health information of its members as authorized under HIPAA including to fulfill coverage responsibilities, providing benefits under the plan, and providing reimbursement for the provision of healthcare; and - 7. does not prohibit disclosure of health information if the disclosure is required by law.
+- 1. an individual's clinical data would not be accessible by search or query by a Participant's Authorized User of the health information exchange application only; - 2. an individual's data will still flow into the HIE but will not be viewable except for name, address, and opt-out status; - An individual's decision to opt-out of participating in the health information exchange may be changed at any time by the individual by providing a completed opt-in written request form to the support desk of the health information exchange; - 4. does not prohibit use or disclosure of individually identifiable health information, which is required by law or authorized under the Public Health statute [Nebraska Statutes 81-601]; - 5. does not apply to all systems or applications operated by CyncHealth (i.e., public health applications such as PDMP, or eMPI); - 6. does not prevent health plans from accessing the health information of its members as authorized under HIPAA including to fulfill coverage responsibilities, providing benefits under the plan, and providing reimbursement for the provision of healthcare; and, - 7. does not prohibit disclosure of health information if the disclosure is required by law.

 A participating health care provider will still be able to select the health information exchange as a way to receive that individual's lab results, radiology reports, and other data sent directly to any treating health care provider that the provider may have previously received by fax, mail, or other electronic communications.
+This information may be provided in a limited data set, via direct secure message or notifications required under the final interoperability rule [85 FR 25510].